Using Subculture to Design Original Sci-Fi Characters

 Reference for Sci-Fi Character Design

-It's almost a religious act now to avoid looking at other concept artists' work when I'm creating something new.
+It's almost a religious habit now to avoid looking at other concept artists' work when I'm creating something new.
 I've gotten so used to this method that being influenced by someone else's final product makes the process harder for me.

 When designing robots, I look at the latest from Boston Dynamics, Open Bionics, and ASIMO.